The customer’s attention is drawn in particular to the provisions of clause 5, 7 and 10.

 “Business Day"; a day (other than a Saturday, Sunday or public holiday) when banks in London are open for business.

 “Conditions"; the terms and conditions set out in this document as amended from time to time in accordance with these Conditions.

 “Contract"; the contract between the Supplier and the Customer for the sale of Goods in accordance with these Conditions.

 “Customer"; the person or firm who purchases the Goods from the Supplier.

 “Force Majeure Event"; has the meaning given in clause 11.

 “Goods"; the goods (or any part of them) set out in the Order.

-“Order"; the Customer’s order for the Goods, as set out in the Customer’s purchase order form, the Customer’s written acceptance of the Supplier’s quotation or as the case may be.
+“Order"; the Customer’s order for the Goods, as set out or otherwise requested in the Customer’s purchase request, the Customer’s acceptance of the Supplier’s quotation/offer, or otherwise as the case may be.